cloudfoundry-attic/bosh-lite/README.md

 ## Installation

-For all use cases, first prepare this project with `bundler` & `librarian-chef`.
+For all use cases, first prepare this project with `bundler` .

 1. [Install vagrant](http://downloads.vagrantup.com/)